-Summer 2020 Atlanta University Center Art History + Curatorial Studies Collective Summer Internship Program participants
+Atlanta University Center Art History + Curatorial Studies Collective Internship Program

-During the summer of 2020, Smarthistory collaborated with the AUC Art Collective to support three Spelman College students who completed an internship.
+Smarthistory has collaborated with the AUC Art Collective for the past two summers to support Spelman College students during a summer internship with Smarthistory.

 What is the AUC Art Collective?